Executive Summary

 What Would Change Our Mind

-- Significant price correction to below $50 (providing margin of safety)
+- Significant price correction to below $65 (providing margin of safety to bull DCF)

-- Hydrogen economy materializing -- creating additional revenue streams
+- Hydrogen economy materializes creating a second massive revenue pillar

 Monitoring Triggers